Afghan Civil War (1989–1992): Attacks between mujahideen groups (1987–1989)

-According to published reports during the 1980s, Gulbuddin Hekmatyar's Hezb-e Islami Gulbuddin developed a reputation for attacking other resistance forces, especially those of Ahmad Shah Massoud, and raiding or blocking their food and arms supplies as well as caravans of relief organizations.
+According to published reports during the 1980s, Gulbuddin Hekmatyar's Hezb-e Islami Gulbuddin developed a reputation for attacking other resistance forces, especially those of Massoud, and raiding or blocking their food and arms supplies as well as caravans of relief organizations.
 According to author Steve Coll, Hekmatyar attacked Ahmad Shah Massoud so often that Washington (who was supporting him through Pakistan) "feared he might be a secret KGB plant whose mission was to sow disruption within the anti-communist resistance."
 Reports suggest that Hekmatyar's commanders were saving their men and weapons to establish Hezb-e Islami Gulbuddin as the dominant organization once the Soviets departed.

-In 1989, Hekmatyar's forces once again conducted an attack on forces of Ahmad Shah Massoud, this time targeting Massoud and the senior leadership of Shura-e Nazar – Massoud's military and political alliance of 130 northern commanders.
-While they were not able to kill or injure Massoud, Hekmatyar's forces tortured to death 30 of Massoud's men, some of whom were close friends of Massoud.
+In 1989, Hekmatyar's forces once again conducted an attack on Massoud's forces, this time targeting Massoud and the senior leadership of Shura-e Nazar, Massoud's military and political alliance of 130 northern commanders.
+While they were not able to kill or injure Massoud, Hekmatyar's forces tortured to death thirty of his men, some of whom were his close friends.
 Survivors describe the torture as pulling their eyes out, cutting their ears and noses off, and cutting their stomachs open.
 Massoud consequently ordered an operation to hunt down the murderers.
-Shura-e Nazar were able to capture the assassins, but instead of revenge killings, Massoud sent them to Peshawar to have them tried before a court.
+Shura-e Nazar were able to capture them, but instead of performing revenge killings, Massoud sent them to Peshawar to have them tried before a court.
 The courts sentenced them to death.

-Ahmad Shah Massoud for the sake of Afghan unity declared: "My message to Hekmatyar's people is that without a united front we cannot succeed, we cannot achieve anything in Afghanistan."
+For the sake of Afghan unity, Massoud declared: "My message to Hekmatyar's people is that without a united front we cannot succeed, we cannot achieve anything in Afghanistan."
 Roy Gutman of the United States Institute of Peace considered Massoud "the only Afghan leader with an integrated vision".

 Through this period (1987–89) both Massoud and Hekmatyar had been frequently fighting each other and killing each other's officers, and Massoud's rhetoric was rarely matched by action.
 In 1988, for instance, Massoud's forces attacked Hekmatyar loyalists in Badakhshan Province.
-In 1989, Massoud arrested and executed one of Hekmatyar's local officers, Jamal Agha, whom he accused of having murdered a number of Jamiat-e-Islami commandants: Mohammad Izzatullah, Mohammad Islamuddin, Mulla Abdul-Wadoud, and Payinda Mohammad.
+In 1989, Massoud arrested and executed one of Hekmatyar's local officers, Jamal Agha, whom he accused of having murdered a number of Jamiat commandants: Mohammad Izzatullah, Mohammad Islamuddin, Mulla Abdul-Wadoud, and Payinda Mohammad.